NASA invites public to be its guests to celebrate historic ‘Launch America’ | Aerotech News & Review

 NASA is inviting the public to help celebrate a historic milestone in human spaceflight as it prepares for #LaunchAmerica – the first flight into orbit of American astronauts on American rockets from American soil since the end of the space shuttle era in 2011.

-Members of the public can attend the launch virtually, receiving mission updates and opportunities normally received by on-site guests.
+“Through NASA’s virtual launch experience, we make it possible for more people than ever to watch the beginning of this new era in human spaceflight,” said Bettina Inclán, NASA’s associate administrator for Communications.
+“We’re already seeing people participate online with the #LaunchAmerica hashtag and helping build the excitement for this historic moment.”

 To participate, members of the public can register to find a calendar of mission information, mission highlights, and virtual tours.
-For more information, visit https://www.nasa.gov/beourguest.
+To find out more, visit https://www.nasa.gov/beourguest.

+Demo-2 will be SpaceX’s second spaceflight test of its Crew Dragon craft and its first test with astronauts aboard.
+This final test flight prior to NASA certification and will provide data on the performance of the Falcon 9 rocket, the Crew Dragon and ground systems, as well as in-orbit, docking, and landing operations.

+The Falcon 9 rocket will launch from historic Launch Complex 39A at NASA’s Kennedy Space Center in Florida.
+But, the excitement will be felt across the country and around the world, with virtual launch parties and other events to help usher in this new era of spaceflight as NASA and its commercial partners take the next bold step toward to send the first woman and the next man to the Moon by 2024 as part of the agency’s Artemis program.

 Virtual NASA Social